alikagupta/BSE_Portfolio_2025/index.md

 *Figure 1: Diagram of how a flex sensor's resistance changes from Aarav G's Instructables article (linked below)*

 A flex sensor is a variable resistor.
-When bent, the conductive particles spread apart, increasing the resistance as seen above.
-When reading in an Arduino it is important to use analogRead rather than the conventional digitalRead used for reading most Arduino inputs. analogRead reads the voltage along a scale, unlike digitalRead, which only returns high or low.
+When bent, the conductive particles spread apart, increasing the resistance as seen above (Figure 1).
+When reading in an Arduino, it is important to use analogRead rather than the conventional digitalRead used for reading most Arduino inputs. analogRead reads the voltage along a scale, unlike digitalRead, which only returns high or low.
 Because we want to measure all the small changes in resistance, for a flex sensor, we need to use analogRead.

 ## Finding a resistor for the flex sensor:

 While you can use a variety of resistors for a flex sensor, some will give you a better range than others.
 From Ohm's law, we know we can write Vin/Vout as $$\frac{R_{1}}{R_{1}+R_{2}}$$, and in this case, the flex sensor is R<sub>2</sub>.
 I then measured the flex sensor's resistance with a multimeter when it was flat and bent to get its low and high resistances.
 I wanted to optimise for the largest range, so I wanted to have the highest difference between the ratios of Vin/Vout at the flex sensors' low and high resistance.
-This makes the equation $$\frac{x}{x+240}-\frac{x}{x+300}$$ (graph is below).
+This makes the equation $$\frac{x}{x+240}-\frac{x}{x+300}$$ (Figure 2).
 Taking the derivative of that, we can find a critical point that is a maximum at $$\sqrt{240\left(300\right)}$$, which is about 268.32.
 All the measurements are in 1k ohms, so based on these calculations, I chose a 270k ohm resistor.

 <div align="center">
   <img src="risitorGraph.png" width="40%" height="40%" alt="Graph of resistor values against range">